 There used to be a number of ways to book tickets, but now almost all booking are taken online.
-You can book tickets here or use this online booking system, both offer the same tickets at the same prices.
+The most simple way is to book your tickets online here.
 You simply choose your date, number of tickets, and purchase them online.

 If you have questions or want to book a private fashion show event you’ll need to email them at: email@example.com or firstname.lastname@example.org.